Maximum Absorbency Garment: Media attention

 These garments gained attention in February 2007, when astronaut Lisa Nowak drove 1450 km to attack Air Force officer Colleen Shipman out of jealousy for her former lover.
-It was stated in a police report that Nowak said she used the diapers to avoid pit stops during her journey.
+It was stated in a police report that Nowak said she used the diapers to avoid stops during her journey.
 However, Nowak denied these claims and testified that she did not wear these diapers during her trip.